Updated: Dec 9, 2020

 Fast forward 6 years to the present.
 God has blessed us in multiple ways and I will share more testimonials at some point about how He provided another home with cash and we became foster parents and then adoptive parents to two beautiful and traumatized little children..
 For now I just want to share what is relevant to TODAY.

 We are all, in the entire world, living in a nightmare, it seems, as we try to avoid contracting COVID-19 or spreading it to others.
 Fear has sneaked into many hearts, including mine, again.
 I have found myself worrying about the future, feeling more and more frustrated, and not responding lovingly to our two little ones.
-After over a year of spending long periods with the Lord every morning, that time became more filled with trying to sell my newly published book.
-Realistically some effort needs to be put in, but when spills over into the time I need to spend with my children, I have forgotten the whole purpose.
+After over a year of spending long periods with the Lord every morning, that time became more filled with promoting my newly published book.
+Realistically some effort needs to be put in, but when it spills over into the time I need to spend with my children, I have forgotten the whole purpose.
 Raising PEARLS is about quality time spent to Prepare, Empower, Armour, Restore, Love, and Secure our kids.
 How am I doing that if I'm too busy looking at my computer or phone to notice or care about my daughter asking me to play with her?

 Yesterday a friend quoted chapter 4 verse 38 from a couple different places in the Bible while sharing his own testimony.
 Before I went to bed I remembered John 4:38 from the dream many years ago and I asked the Lord to give me another dream.
 I felt guilty that I had not been spending time with Him.
 I didn't expect to dream, but I hoped that I might.
 I changed my alarm setting to go off at 6:00 a.m. instead of 4:30 a.m. because I intended to give my morning to God instead of "my" book.